authgear/authgear-server/docs/specs/pre-authenticated-url.md

 - `actor_token`: The device_secret obtained by the mobile app
 - `actor_token_type`: Must be `urn:x-oath:params:oauth:token-type:device-secret`
 - `requested_token_type`: Required.
 The value must be `urn:authgear:params:oauth:token-type:pre-authenticated-url-token`.
+- `scope`: Optional.
+Requested scopes of the new session.
+Only scopes exist in the current offline grant is allowed.

 Here is an example: